Azure/open-service-broker-azure/docs/modules/mssql.md

 | [`azure-sql-12-0-dbms-registered`](#service-azure-sql-12-0-dbms-registered) | Register an existing server as a DBMS service instance. |
 | [`azure-sql-12-0-database-from-existing`](#service-azure-sql-12-0-database-from-existing) | Taking over an existing database upon a previous DBMS as a database service instance.
 The service requires `ENABLE_MIGRATION_SERVICES` to be `true` in OSBA environment variables. |

 The `azure-sql-12-0` service allows you to provision both a DBMS and a database.
 When the provision operation is successful, the database will be ready to use.
 You can not provision additional databases onto an instance provisioned through this service.

-The `azure-sql-12-0-dbms` and `azure-sql-12-0-database` services, on the other hand, can be combined to provision multiple databases on a single DBMS.
-The `azure-sql-12-0-dbms-registered` is in the same position with `azure-sql-12-0-dbms`.
-And `azure-sql-12-0-database-from-existing` is in the same position with `azure-sql-12-0-database`.
+This module involve the Parent-Child Model concept in OSBA, please refer to the [Parent-Child Model doc](./parent-child-model-for-multiple-layers-services.md).

+The `azure-sql-12-0-dbms` and `azure-sql-12-0-dbms-registered` are Parent services in this module.
+The `azure-sql-12-0-database` and `azure-sql-12-0-database-from-existing` are Child services in this module.

 For more information on each service, refer to the descriptions below.

 ## Services & Plans